The Social Security Administration uses a 5-step sequential evaluation process to determine whether or not you will receive disability benefits.

 Social Security explains the five-step sequential evaluation process at 20 C.F.R.
 404.1520.

 Knowledge of the 5 step sequential evaluation process is critical to making a successful Social Security disability claim.
-An experienced Social Security lawyer can help you with your disability claim.
+An experienced disability lawyer can help you with your disability claim.